 3. Make goals for paying off debt

 As with anything else in life, you need SMART financial goals for paying off your debt.
-As you know SMART goals are Specific, Measurable, Achievable, Relevant and Timely.
+As you know, SMART goals are Specific, Measurable, Achievable, Relevant, and Timely.

 Measurable: ” What gets measured, gets managed”.
 Write down the particular amount you want to pay from the above credit card.
 That will be your measurable goal.

-Timely: You would agree with me on this one that goals should be time-bound.
+Timely: You would agree with me that goals should be time-bound.
 Time-bound goals keep you determined because you have to accomplish the given goal in a given time.
 As of now, we are taking the example of eliminating the debt on this particular credit card.
 You cannot just write down, ” I will pay the debt on this credit card”, you will be paying a set amount of money in a set time.
 Say you will pay this in one year.
 Now this goal has a time limitation, it will be easy to figure out how much you need to pay in a single month to pay off this debt.

 ⭐Pro tip: Make goals and stick to them with a determined action plan